 Kitchen SOP for Handling Rolling Stock / Trolley

-The Executive Chef and the Sous Chef should be responsible to ensure that rolling stocks are handled properly by the kitchen staff.
-The hotel training and HRD department should develop and implement proper written Kitchen SOP's to ensure the same is implemented correctly throughout all the food preparation outlets.
+The Executive Chef and the Sous Chef should be responsible for ensuring that rolling stocks are handled properly by the kitchen staff.
+The hotel training and HRD department should develop and implement proper written Kitchen SOP’s to ensure the same is implemented correctly throughout all the food preparation outlets.

 Handling Rolling Stock Standard Procedures:

-Check the load every three meters intervals to ensure that everything is secure.
+- Check the load every three meter intervals to ensure that everything is secure.

-Never stack goods higher than the doorways as it won't pass through the doorways.
+- Never stack goods higher than the doorways as they won’t pass through the doorways.

 Training Summary questions: